jalvesaq/zotcite/README.md

 _Zotcite_ is a Vim plugin that provides integration with Zotero.
 With _zotcite_ you can:

-  - Do omni completion of citation keys from Zotero database in both Markdown and RMarkdown documents.
+  - Do omni completion of citation keys from Zotero database in Markdown, RMarkdown and Quarto documents.

     ![Omni completion](https://raw.githubusercontent.com/jalvesaq/zotcite/master/zotcite_completion.gif "omni completion")